ADHD & Autism: Can Herbs and Mushrooms Help?

 More studies are needed concerning herbs for autism too, though a 2016 HerbMed Pharmacology review found that botanicals like gingko, gotu kola, and astragalus may have peripheral benefit.

-But research has found the most promise in the following mushrooms and fungi, with lots more definite links to either their phytotherapeutic support for autism or ADHDโor both.
+But research has found the most promise in the following mushrooms and fungi, with many more definite links to their phytotherapeutic support for autism, ADHD, or both.

 BACOPA MONNIERI